Meningitis and septicaemia vaccinations

-The Meningitis Research Foundation has released an online eligibility checker that calculates if a patient falls into the government’s age cap on receiving the vaccine.
-Patients can also be directed to this website.
+The Meningitis Research Foundation has an online eligibility checker that calculates if a patient falls within the government’s age cap on receiving the vaccine.

-Universities can hold ‘pop up’ clinics during induction week and offer outstanding vaccinations.
+Universities can hold pop-up clinics during induction week and offer vaccinations.

 ‘Higher education institutions should make sure young people are reminded to have the vaccine, preferably before they start university, but check they are registered with a GP and have access to the vaccine if necessary.’